Owachomo Bridge at Natural Bridges National Monument, the first designated International Dark Sky Park.

 Most of us are aware that the Earth is rapidly changing and that natural resources are dwindling.
 Arctic seas are melting, forests are catching fire and being logged, even deserts are being mined for their renewable energy potential.
 But many of us have yet to consider another precious asset of our world: our skies.

 Sunrises and sunsets can bring beauty to any landscape, but after the sun sets our skies also allow us to witness an entirely different space and time.
 Who hasn’t felt the deep satisfaction of staring into a starry sky during an outdoor camping trip?
 Stars, planets and even the edge of our galaxy can be seen with the naked eye at night - that is if the sky is dark enough.

 With cities growing more populous and expansive, rampant light pollution is commonplace nowadays.
 The image above demonstrates how urban lights can inhibit our ability to experience truly dark skies.
 Our well-lit homes and roads not only waste energy but also pose a threat to our health as well as wildlife.
 This is why the National Parks Service monitors and studies light pollution at its parks.

 Dark skies are becoming so rare that there are only 21 certified International Dark Sky Parks in the entire world.
-Last year Parashant National Monument and Hovenweep National Monument were both added to a collection that includes a handful of notable American wild places, including:
+In 2014, Grand Canyon-Parashant National Monument and Hovenweep National Monument were both added to a collection that includes a handful of notable American wild places, including:

 Owachomo Bridge. credit: NPS (Jacob W. Frank).